 - Paleo No-bake Key Lime Pies – this would be the much healthier alternative to the above recipe!
 The filling is just as delicious.

 - Refried Beans and Guacamole – these refried beans are just basically beans and seasoning.
 Nothing bad for you in there, and if you like garlic and cumin, you’ll love them.
 As for the guacamole, it’s easy and creamy delicious and great with tortilla chips.
+These Pinto Beans would also be great and are vegan.

 - Tex-Mex Corn Fritters – these corn fritters are a great complement to fajitas (if you love carbs as much as I do ;))